-We conducted a long-term population experiment to test hypotheses on how anticipatory and mitigating developmental plasticity, the ET model.
+We conducted a long-term population experiment to test hypotheses on how the selective removal of juveniles of different condition in populations of the male polyphenic bulb mite Rhizoglyphus robini impacts eco-evolutionary population responses through anticipatory and mitigating developmental plasticity, under the assumptions of the ET model.
 Adult fighter males of the bulb mite possess a proportionally thickened third leg pair with dagger-like claws that are used in fights to kill rival males (Radwan et al. 2000).
 Whereas fighter males metamorphose from good-condition juveniles that have a large resource budget, juveniles that are in a bad condition (i.e., have a small resource budget) when metamorphosing into an adult instead express the scrambler phenotype that does not have such leg modifications (Rhebergen et al. 2022).
-Note that male adult phenotype expression the frequency of each male phenotype in the population (Deere & Smallegange 2014) mite density (Radwan 1995).
+Note that male adult phenotype expression does not depend on pheromone cues that inform on the frequency of each male phenotype in the population (Deere & Smallegange 2014) or mite density (Radwan 1995).
 Further, in response to unfavourable environmental conditions (e.g., low food), R. robini expresses a facultative dispersal morph during development, called the deutonymph, which does not feed and is adapted to phoretic dispersal (Díaz et al. 2000).
 Deutonymph expression occurs mid-development, prior to the final instar stage from which juveniles metamorphose into adults (Díaz et al. 2000), and, thus, prior to when adult male phenotype is determined (which is immediately before metamorphosis [Rhebergen et al. 2022]).
 Because deutonymph expression carries developmental costs, including reduced size at metamorphosis in both sexes and reduced egg production in females (Deere et al. 2015), our working assumption is that only individuals that are of sufficiently good condition can develop into one if cued by poor environmental conditions.
 This assumption is supported by the fact that in two of our previous studies (Smallegange & Coulson 2011; Deere et al. 2015), male deutonymphs always matured as a fighter, from which we surmise that males always were in sufficiently good condition to develop costly fighter legs.

 In our experiment, we selectively removed individuals of different conditions by removing deutonymphs, or other juveniles.
 From the ET model, assuming that the male polyphenism is anticipatory, we predict that the ecological response of removing deutonymphs from the population is that it will lower the righthand side of the distribution of individual conditions (because individuals of relatively good condition are removed), and thus population size (compare blue dotted distribution size [before harvesting] with red dashed distribution size [after harvesting for several generations] in Fig. 1c).
 However, we expect that this will not elicit an evolutionary response because male fitness is assumed to be unaffected by juvenile performance (it is only affected by adult male performance).
 Thus, we expect that the mean threshold for fighter expression, and thus the proportion of males that are fighters, will track the latter change in the condition distribution